Sponsors, Exhibitors, and Advertisers

 Some Thoughts on Industrial Exoskeletons from a Worker Compensation Perspective – Delia Treaster, Ohio Bureau of Workers Compensation

 Rehabilitation Application of Wearable Exoskeletons – Gerard Francisco, TIRR Memorial Hermann Hospital – medical

-Exosystems Testing, Validation, and Standardization – Donald Peterson, Northern Illinois U./ASTM 48 - standards
+Exosystems Testing, Validation, and Standardization – Donald Peterson, Northern Illinois University/ASTM 48 - standards

-Adjournment – Chris Reid, The Boeing Company: Publication of conference presentations & discussion (NIOSH publication); Call for papers for Special Human Factors issue on user-centered design for exoskeleton and exosuit use; HFES talks on exos, next meetings on Exos.
+Adjournment – Christopher Reid, The Boeing Company: Publication of conference presentations & discussion (NIOSH publication); Call for papers for Special Human Factors issue on user-centered design for exoskeleton and exosuit use; HFES talks on exos, next meetings on Exos.